 The jog speed can be increased with modifier buttons.
 While shift is down, the jog wheel jumps by 5 frames at a time.
 While option is down, the jog wheel jumps by 24 frames at a time.
 While alt is down, the jog wheel jumps by 30 frames at a time.
 While control is down, the jog wheel shuttles.

 Scrub is similar to jog, but when "Play audio while scrubbing" is enabled in the Premiere Pro preferences, you can hear sound while using it.
 The scrub function cannot transport as well as the jog function.
 If you move the control very fast, Premiere Pro cannot keep up.
+Another difference is that the Scrub function depends on the selected panel in Premiere Pro, if the timeline or the program monitor is active it works.
+But with some panels nothing happens.
+The Jog function seems to work regardless of the active panel.

 The scrub function can also be combined with jog, if the Scrub Toggle button function is on, jog is replaced with scrub.
 This can be used with controllers that have a scrub button close to the jog wheel.